emberjs/data/packages/ember/README.md

 **Total Pages Hints**

-The PaginationLinks container utilizes two hints for helping to manage its links collection: `currentPage` and `totalPages`.
+The PaginationLinks container utilizes two hints for helping to manage the links collection: `currentPage` and `totalPages`.
-These hints can be provided by providing a PageHints function to the component.
+We can provide these hints by passing in a `PageHints` function to the component.
 Whenever a request loads, the hint function will be run.

 ```ts
 interface PageHints {